GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 = Quantum Error Correction
 Quantum error correction (QEC) addresses a fundamental challenge in quantum computing: protecting fragile quantum information from inevitable errors caused by environmental decoherence, imperfect control systems, and gate imperfections@nielsen2010quantum@gottesman1997stabilizer@calderbank1996good.

-*Core principle*: QEC works by encoding logical quantum information into a larger physical Hilbert space with built-in redundancy.
+*Core principle*: QEC operates by encoding logical quantum information into a larger physical Hilbert space with built-in redundancy.
 This encoding creates "error syndromes" that reveal error locations without destroying the logical information—a delicate balance unique to quantum mechanics.

 *Stabilizer formalism*: Most practical QEC schemes are described using the elegant stabilizer formalism, which characterizes quantum codes through their symmetries rather than explicit state vectors.

 == Stabilizers and Quantum Codes
 The stabilizer formalism provides an algebraic framework for constructing and analyzing quantum error-correcting codes through group theory.

-#definition([Pauli Group and Stabilizer Group], [The _$n$-qubit Pauli group_ is the group generated by tensor products of single-qubit Pauli matrices@gaitan2008quantum:
+#definition([Pauli Group and Stabilizer Group])[The _$n$-qubit Pauli group_ is the group generated by tensor products of single-qubit Pauli matrices@gaitan2008quantum:
 $
 cal(P)_n = {plus.minus 1, plus.minus i} times {I, X, Y, Z}^(times.circle n)
 $
 Elements of this group are called _Pauli operators_ or _Pauli strings_.

 A _stabilizer group_ $cal(S)$ is an Abelian subgroup of $cal(P)_n$ that contains only operators with eigenvalue $+1$ on all code states.
-The requirement of commutativity ensures that stabilizer measurements are compatible and don't disturb each other.
+The requirement of commutativity ensures that stabilizer measurements are compatible and do not disturb each other.
-])
+]

 *Generator structure*: Any stabilizer group can be specified by a set of independent generators ${S_a}_(a=1,dots,m)$:
 $